 It’s not uncommon for your baby’s bottle to grow mold.
 Some parents wonder if they should just toss the bottle while others search for ways to salvage it.
-So what do you do if you find mold in your baby’s bottle?
+Do you know what to do if baby bottle has mold?

 In most situations, you will be able to salvage a moldy bottle and any parts by fully cleaning and sterilizing everything.
-The first thing you should do is remove the mold by cleaning it thoroughly with water and soap.
-Sterilize the bottles, then leave them to dry completely in order to prevent further growth as mold thrives in damp, humid places.
+Clean with soap and water, and then sterilize the bottles.

 Keep reading to find out more about how to handle mold on your baby’s bottle and detailed steps on how to clean it.